Wed 30 Apr 2008 - Filed under: Not a Journal., | Leave a Comment| Posted by: Small Beer Press

 not this week

-Wed 30 Apr 2008 - Filed under: Not a Journal., | Leave a Comment| Posted by: Small Beer Press
+Wed 30 Apr 2008 - Filed under: Not a Journal., website bumph| Posted by: Gavin

 No free books this week!
 Making more books, LCRW (hey, we still put out a zine!), a catalog, und, yes, so weiter, is getting in the way.
 Also: we are planning a fun thing for BookExpo, hee hee.
 Cough.
-(Sounds look weird in Wordpress.
+(Sounds look weird in WordPress.
 May need to add sound.)

 ARCs of Ben Rosenbaum’s collection are on their way to the secret masters of the universe who will declare it a bestseller.
 Yes, they are in touch with the public’s unending appetite for short story collections.